alexdgibson/cc_website/content/cv/cv.md

 # Research

-The following are a selection of pre-prints, publications, NEWS articles or other resources which I've produced through my research or my research has informed.
-Updated 24 May, 2026.
+The following are a selection of pre-prints, publications, news articles or other resources which I've produced, informed or been interviewed for.
+Updated 10 June, 2026.

 <div class="pub-item">
   <div class="pub-text">